hibimarc-script/hibi-nuclear-player/README.md

 ### Available plugins

 - **Hibi YouTube Playlists** — Import YouTube and YouTube Music playlists directly into your library without needing yt-dlp.
+- Hibi Lyrics
+- I've also added a youtube stream plug in from the original creator NukeOP due to this one work perfect for streaming

 ## 🛠️ Built with